hoangduytran/blender-manual/manual/video_editing/edit/montage/editing.rst

 Snapping
 ^^^^^^^^

-It is possible to enable snapping in the header of the VSE.
+It is possible to enable snapping in the header of the Video Sequencer.
 The snapping behavior can be configured as follows:

 .. _bpy.types.SequencerToolSettings.snap_to_current_frame: